+\begin{remark} In \cite{Majda}, A. Majda proposed the following {\bf conjecture}: For any given $n$-dimensional nonlinear symmetric hyperbolic system

+with totally linearly degenerate structures, a smooth solution, say in $C([0,T],H_{ul}^s(\mathbb R^n))\cap C^1([0,T],H_{ul}^{s-1}(\mathbb R^n))$, $T>0$, $s>\f n2+1$, will exist globally in time in general when the solution runs out of the domain of definition of the Cauchy problem.
+In particular, the shock wave formation does not occur for any smooth initial data.

+This conjecture is physically plausible and resolving it would provide insights into the nonlinear nature of the condition that requires linear degeneracy of each characteristic field.
+It would also help one understand how shock wave formation arises in quasilinear hyperbolic systems.

-\begin{remark} Theorem \ref{main} implies that Majda's conjecture is solved for the 2D compressible Euler system for Chaplygin gases, \eqref{Euler} with small and irrotational data.
-Yet such a conjecture is still open for general small data of the form $(\rho,v)(0,x)=(\bar\rho+\varepsilon\rho_0(x),\varepsilon v_0(x))$ with $\varepsilon>0$ being small without the irrotationality assumption unless some symmetries are assumed, see \cite{Ding,Godin07,Hou,Hou-Yin} and the references therein. \end{remark}
+It is worth noting that our Theorem \ref{main} solves Majda's conjecture for \eqref{Euler} with irrotational short pulse initial data.
+However, the conjecture remains open for general small data of the form $(\rho,v)(1,x)=(\bar\rho+\varepsilon\rho_0(x),\varepsilon v_0(x))$ with $\varepsilon>0$ being small, unless certain symmetries are assumed.
+For more information, refer to \cite{Ding,Godin07,Hou,Hou-Yin} and the references therein. \end{remark}

-\begin{remark} In \cite{Ding3}, we have also established the global existence of smooth solutions for the 3D compressible isentropic Euler equations with irrotational and short pulse initial data of the form \eqref{i0}-\eqref{Y-0}.
-Compared with the analysis for 3D in \cite{Ding3}, due to the slower time-decay rate of the solutions in 2D, more involved and technical analysis is needed in this paper. \end{remark}

-\begin{remark} Note that for the short pulse data \eqref{i0} satisfying \eqref{i1}-\eqref{Y-0}, it holds that $|\nabla\phi|$ is small for small $\delta>0$, which is necessary to ensure the hyperbolicity of \eqref{1.9}.
-This is in contrast to the case in \cite{MPY}, where the global smooth solution $\varphi=(\varphi^1,\cdots,\varphi^N)$ has been established for the following 3D semi-linear wave system

-with some short pulse data, where $Q^i(\nabla\varphi,\nabla\varphi)$ are quadratic forms in $\nabla\varphi$ and satisfy the first null condition.
-In \cite{MPY}, the short pulse data for \eqref{Bp} are required to satisfy, instead of \eqref{Y-0},

-for some sufficiently large $N_0$, where $\slashed\nabla$ stands for any derivative on $\mathbb S^2$.
-Note that though \eqref{n} imposes no restriction on the size of $\nabla\varphi$ since the semi-linear wave equation \eqref{Bp} is always hyperbolic with respect to the time, yet $N_0$ is required to be sufficiently large.
-It should be emphasized that one cannot require \eqref{Y-0} holds for large $k$ since it follows from \eqref{i0} and \eqref{1.9} that $\p_{t,x}^q\phi|_{t=1}=O(\delta^{2-\varepsilon_0/2-|q|})$ hold such that \eqref{Y-0} seems to be over-determined for $k\geq 3$.
-Furthermore, our energies for \eqref{1.9} are different from the ones in \cite{MPY}. \end{remark}